-For nearly a year and a half, due largely to the pandemic, our units have been unable to recruit using traditional methods.
+For years, the Boy Scouts of America have simply recruited new youth utilizing the same method year in and year out.
+Each year the plan was fine tuned to meet current needs of the youth, parents, and schools, with diminishing returns.
+For nearly two years, due largely to the pandemic, our units have been unable to recruit using traditional methods.
 School access was severely limited or non-existent as schools were closed to outside organizations.
 Now is our time to increase our relationships with our schools, our chartered partners, and the communities we serve.
 Our objective remains the same: engage families and invite all youth to be part of the life-changing experience that is Scouting.

 - Meet with Principal/Superintendent

 - Table at Meet the Teacher/Back to School Night

 - Secure date/time for School Talk at your school(s)

 - Approval for flier distribution (paper/electronic)

 - Approval for yard sign and poster placement

 - Promotion via: school newsletter, email blasts, building marquee, morning/afternoon announcements

 - Gain commitment for BSA Adopt-A-School